brycehenson/bootstrap_error/README.md

-# bootstrap_error
+# Bootstrap Error
 ***Bryce M. Henson, [Dong K. Shin](https://github.com/spicydonkey), [Kieran F. Thomas](https://github.com/KF-Thomas)***
 A matlab function that uses bootstrapping to find the standard error in an arbitrary analysis operation.
 **Status:** This core functionality proviced here  **is ready for use in other projects**.
 Testing is implemented and passing for the core functonality which provides error determination.

 It only takes a moderate amount of complexity in data analysis operation(estimation function) before it is difficult to determine the error in the result.
-Bootstraping/resampling is a powerfull statistical method that performs the analysis operation repeatedly on smaller subsets of the data in order to *estimate* the error in the final result (using all the data).
-Further the method is able to work with an analysis operation that only produces meaningfull results when performed with many data points (such as a linear fit)
+Bootstraping/resampling is a powerfull statistical method that performs the analysis operation repeatedly on smaller subsets of the data in order to *estimate* the error in the result of the the operation(estimation function) on the full data set.
+Further the method is able to work with an analysis operation that only produces meaningfull results when performed with many data points (such as a (non)linear fit)

 The procedure is reasonably simple given some analysis operation (estimation function) A(x) (that produces a scalar) and a dataset D
 1. select a random sample of the data S of length n_samp (with replacements) out of all data collected (D, with length n_tot)